puttyman/streamarrfs/README.md

 ## How does it work?
   1. Streamarrfs finds torrents from your favorite torrent indexer. e.g. [Jackett](https://github.com/Jackett/Jackett)
-  2. Find the list of file that is in the torrent.
+  2. Finds list of files that are in the torrent.
-  2. Loads info about torrents and including files in its internal database (sqlite).
+  2. Stores info about torrents and including files in its internal database (sqlite).
-  3. Mount and creates a virtual directory through [fuse](https://github.com/libfuse/libfuse) to simulate as if the files from the torrent are present.
+  3. Mount and creates a virtual directory through [fuse](https://github.com/libfuse/libfuse) to simulate as if the files in the torrents are present locally.
-  4. Whenever a read if requested to a given file, Streamarrfs starts the torrent and stream through the portion of the file requested.
+  4. Whenever a read if requested to a file, Streamarrfs starts the torrent and stream through the portion of the file requested.

 ## Features
 - Monitors torrents that are not being streamed and stop them.
 - Automatically paused torrents if no read activity detected.
-- S
+- Polls feed(s) on desired frequency.
+- Ability to seek through video while streaming.
+- File system can be mounted for other usage e.g. nginx as a file server.

-## Setup instructions
+## Setup instructions (Plex)

 At the present this project only supports running as a docker image and on a amd64 architecture.
 PR is welcomed for any features.
 Given this project is at an experimental stage it is recommend to use a seperate plex server instance.